TernaryFortress/Security-Checklist/Linux/services.md

 ## Notes/explanations/exceptions:

-pipewire: This forcibly disables your laptop's microphone.
+pipewire: This forcibly disables your computer's microphone interface.

 bolt: Thunderbolt port, some people may still wwant this.